Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 Notes:

-In this session we will cover the basic of wallet ( private and public pairs), key management ( how to protect your public-private keys), how to protect the endpoint you are using to manage your keys, and some tips, tricks and security best practices and logics.
+In this session we will cover the basic of wallet ( private and public pairs of keys ), key management ( how to protect your public-private keys), how to protect the endpoint you are using to manage your keys, and some tips, tricks and security best practices and logics.

 In the end, we will give you some advice in case you are compromised.

-The objective of the session is to provide a set of guidelines and mental models to questions the operational security of oyur keys.
+The objective of the session is to provide a set of guidelines and mental models to questions the operational security of your keys.
 Some of you might find these advices basic, while others will find it useful.
 Some of the ideas are just abstractions of more complex technical concepts, as we would like to approach it in a high level educational piece.
 But also give the opportunity to dig into the rabbit holes for those who may want to follow Alice in that direction.

 ---